ddev/ddev.com/src/pages/blog/top-tips-for-open-source-contribution-sprints.md

 ![](https://ddev.com/app/uploads/2018/03/code_sprint_Drupal_Donetsk-1024x683.jpg)

 > _“New community members especially may only know one company and how things are done there.
 Sprints are not only about getting your hands on code.
 They’re about getting to know people, networking, broadening one’s horizons.
-More than once, I’ve seen long-pending features or bug fixes taken care of because the right people bumped into each other at a sprint.
+More than once, I’ve seen long-pending features or bugfixes taken care of because the right people bumped into each other at a sprint.
 And where else could you get that much best practice knowledge all in one place?”_ – Martin Wiederkehr

 ### Run a brilliant sprint